How Do I Unclog a Toilet?

 A clogged toilet can turn into a red alert crisis situation very quickly if it's not handled correctly.
-When your toilet is clogged, it shuts down the bathroom making your life more difficult.
 Whether toilet paper, waste or other items are the culprit, it's essential to understand how to remove the blockage in a fast and effective manner.
-Here are a few ways to help you unclog a toilet.
+Here are a few tips to help you unclog a toilet:

-If you're not getting anywhere with the plunger and the toilet is clogged still, you may need some other tools to help your efforts.
+If you're not getting anywhere with the plunger, you may need some other tools to help your efforts.
 A plumbing snake can clear the drain of debris by either breaking it up or pulling it out.
+Twist and pull the snake through the obstruction to clear it.
+A toilet auger can deliver similar results and will effectively eliminate stubborn clogs.

 Chemicals should only be used if you've already tried the first two options.
 An enzyme waste removal product can break down waste and can be found in most hardware stores but they tend to take longer than caustic chemicals.
 Don’t forget to wear eye protection when using chemicals.
 It’s important to follow the directions as shown on the bottle, and you will likely have to wait overnight for chemicals or enzymes to clear a toilet clog.